 Meanwhile, behind the neighboring Jaime Homero Arjona building, another group of children added vinegar to dish soap in a plastic cup and, delighted, shrieked as it erupted like a volcano.

-“I like it – we always get to play and learn new things and make friends,” said Logan M., a B.R.A.I.N. camp participant from Coventry.
+“I like it – we always get to play and learn new things and make friends,” said Logan, a B.R.A.I.N. camp participant from Coventry.

 Logan and his friends are participating in UConn’s B.R.A.I.N.
 Camp, also called Bridging Reading And Intervention with Neuroscience Camp, where experiments like these join with daily reading and math exercises and weekly EEG scans.

-This summer, UConn neuroscientist Fumiko Hoeft, education researcher Devin Kearns, and collaborators from Psychological Sciences, the Neag School of Education, Mathematics, Brain Imaging Research Center (BIRC), and others launched the five-week, all-expenses-included summer camp at Storrs for 3rd and 4th grade children who are struggling to read.
+This summer, UConn neuroscientist Fumiko Hoeft, Associate Professor of Educational Psychology Devin Kearns, and collaborators from Psychological Sciences, the Neag School of Education, Mathematics, Brain Imaging Research Center (BIRC), and others launched the five-week, all-expenses-included summer camp at Storrs for 3rd and 4th grade children who are struggling to read.

 “When it comes to teaching children with learning disabilities, early intervention is key to academic outcome, self-esteem, and life success,” says Hoeft, professor of psychological sciences and Director of BIRC.